lkiesow/leihs-wiki/Developer-Guide.md

 # Database setup

 1. Install [PostgreSQL](https://www.postgresql.org/).
 2. The config for the DB is in `legacy/config/database.yml`.
 Look at `legacy/config/database_example.yml` for an example how this could look like.
 Note that you have to create the listed DB's manually.
+See the next section.

 # Data setup